Chapter 16: Alpha

-“If your masters are listening, tell them I said ‘go fuck yourselves!’”
+“If your masters are listening, tell them two things: First, to go fuck themselves!”
 Bark said, a savage and satisfied grin plastered on his maw, smoke coming out of the gun barrels.
-“And tell them that they’re next!”
+“And second, to tell them that they’re next!”

 On Alpha’s rear side, Tails stopped charging his Lightning spell and allowed the Mana to flow back into his body as he heard the bear’s battle cry.
 He dived just as Bark’s attack pierced through the robot’s body and out of its rear.
 The orb dissipated after travelling a short distance away from the fox.

 Standing, Tails cursed as he saw the machine in its death throes.
 ‘Shit!
 Only got seconds to spare!’
 “Guys!
 Get back, it’s gonna blow!”
 Tails yelled out, leaping as high as his legs could push him.
 He spun his tails at the apex of his jump and pushed himself to fly faster.
 He had barely crossed over Alpha’s head when the techno-soldier’s body exploded, taking out the walkway below.
 Shrapnel of all shapes and sizes was sent flying in all directions.